demisto/content/Packs/Legacy/Playbooks/playbook-PAN-OS_EDL_Setup_v3_README.md

 Configures an external dynamic list in PAN-OS.
-In the event that the file exists on the web server, it will sync it to Cortex xSOAR.
-Then it will create an EDL object and a matching rule.
+In the event that the file exists on the web server, it syncs the file to Cortex XSOAR.
+Then it creates an EDL object and a matching rule.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.